wealthsimple/eventsimple/README.md

     # See the Reactors section below for more details.
     config.dispatchers = []

+    # Optional: Entity updates use optimistic locking to enforce sequential updates.
-    # Optional: Event writes use optimistic locking.
-Set the max number of times to retry
-    # on concurrency failures.
+    # Set the max number of times to retry on concurrency failures.
     # Defaults to 2
     config.max_concurrency_retries = 2

     # Optional: the metadata column is used to store optional metadata associated with the event.
-    # The default implemention enforces a typed constraint on the metadata column using dry-types.
+    # The default implemention enforces a typed constraint on the metadata column
     # with the following two properties: `actor_id` and `reason`
-    # Impement a custom metadata class to override this behaviour.
+    # Use a custom metadata class to override this behaviour.
-    # Default to 'Eventsimple::Metadata'
+    # Defaults to `Eventsimple::Metadata`
     config.metadata_klass = 'Eventsimple::Metadata'

+    # Optional: Reactors inherit from an ActiveJob base class.
-    # Optional: Reactors use ActiveJob.
-Set the parent class for async reactors.
+    # Set the parent class for reactors.
     # Defaults to ActiveJob::Base.
     config.active_job_parent_klass = 'ApplicationJob'

-    # Optional: When using an ActiveJob adapter that write to a different data store like redis,
+    # Optional: When using an ActiveJob adapter that writes to a different data store like redis,
     # it is possible that the reactor is executed before the transaction persisting the event is committed.
+This can result in noisy errors when using processors like Sidekiq.
     # Enable this option to retry the reactor inline if the event is not found.
-    # Defaults to false
+    # Defaults to false.
     config.retry_reactor_on_record_not_found = true
   end
 ```